giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 The information relative to compute (e.g., processing capabilities, memory, storage capacity, etc.) can be structured in two ways.
-On one hand, the information corresponding to the raw compute resources; on the other hand, the information of resources allocated or ut ilized by a specific application or service function.
+On one hand, the information corresponding to the raw compute resources; on the other hand, the information of resources allocated or utilized by a specific application or service function.

 The former is typically provided by the management systems enabling the virtualization of the physical resources for a later assignment to the